 Make a Plan

 Having a plan for how to build positive and engaging relationships with the users in your organization is critical.
 By including the users in the process, you'll open lines of communication that should result in better solutions, more successful projects, and improved team morale.
+Including the people lowers the people risk!
 There is no reason to make technology change any harder than it needs to be.

 If you keep these tips in mind when moving forward on your next solution, I’m confident you’ll be on your way to success.

 If you found this helpful, please take a look at our foundational articles in the risk series:

 - Solution Architecture Risk: A Primer – A “101” that introduces basic risk concepts and describes solution architecture risk.